 By Monday lunchtime, I had pretty much exhausted myself with the preparation of a welcoming and exciting learning space for my children and needed a cheeky glass of pinot grigio, plonking my kids down in front of Netflix to watch Boss Baby (business studies class).

 Tuesday was a bank holiday in Ireland, so not technically a school day, but I got creative and we did our own little parade out on the drive whilst I filmed it to send to the Grandparents.
-Saoirse was mortified and made me swear not to post it on social media of any description.
+My teenager, Saoirse was mortified and made me swear not to post it on social media of any description.
 Patrick got busy and made a Lego parade.

 We ate ice cream and dodged the rain, pretty much like any other St Patrick’s Day really!
-I have to be honest, I think the nation collectively sighed in relief at not having to go and stand in the cold and rain, dutifully watching a parade showcasing the talents of their child’s Irish dancing/rugby/youth.scouts group.
-Cheering and waving a flag or using it to wipe the rain of the screen of their IPhone camera.
+I have to be honest, I think the nation collectively sighed in relief at not having to go and stand in the cold and rain, dutifully watching a parade showcasing the talents of their child’s Irish dancing/rugby/youth/scouts group.
+Cheering and waving a flag or using it to wipe the rain off the screen of their IPhone camera.

 Hopefully the parades will be re-scheduled later in the year when the weather will be a bit brighter and we may look happier in selfies as we aren’t soaked to the skin in the mid-March Irish weather.

 The week continued much in the same vein as Monday!
-If I spent half as much time actually watching some of the virtual tours of interesting and educational places around the world, as I did sharing them on social media or the abundance of newly formed Whats App groups, then I would be doing well and my children would be applying for summer jobs as museum curators.
+If I spent half as much time actually watching some of the virtual tours of interesting and educational places around the world, as I did sharing them on social media or in the abundance of newly formed Whats App groups, then I would be doing well and my children would be applying for summer jobs as museum curators.
 But really, the closet we have got to a virtual tour is watching ‘Night at the Museum’

 Lets be honest, we all know that it is important to maintain some level of engagement in our children’s education but momentum has gone a little awry and it’s only the end of week one.
 Unless of course you count the treasure hunt for loo roll?

-I have been religious about reading with my children every day to keep that skill alive and have definitely engaged in some educational games, we even watched a few episodes of ‘Blue Planet’, but too be honest I have been having too much fun playing with and reconnecting with them in the past week.
+I have been religious about reading with my children every day to keep that skill alive and have definitely engaged in some educational games, we even watched a few episodes of ‘Blue Planet’, but to be honest I have been having too much fun playing with and reconnecting with them in the past week.
 I’m ashamed to say, it’s been a very long time since I fully committed to playtime.

 Don’t get me wrong, we aren’t the Waltons, rather than shouts of ‘”goodnight Mary Ellen” you’d be more likely to hear me screaming “I said get into bed now Erin”.
 We have had some very hairy moments most days, and in our crazy life, they are moments that would make most families run away and hide for ever.
-But too be honest, it is something we have had to get used to and have tried our best to recognise those moments are part of our day, but not all of it.
+But to be honest, it is something we have had to get used to and have tried our best to recognise those moments are part of our day, but not all of it.